informalsystems/hermes/guide/src/tutorials/local-chains/index.md

 The script starts two [`gaia`](https://github.com/cosmos/gaia) chains that support the `IBC` protocol.

-Follow the steps in this tutorial section starting with the [Install Gaia](./gaia.md) section.
+Follow the steps in this tutorial section starting with the [Install Gaia](./gaia.md) section.# Local chains